What is Environmental Tobacco Smoke (ETS)?

 In addition, it was found in experimental studies on the effects of ETS on the heart, that ETS exposure has damaging effects on blood platelets (needed for clotting) and the endothelium (tissues lining the heart, blood vessels, lymph vessels, etc.).

 Non-smokers with heart disease (angina pectoris) exposed to ETS in ventilated and unventilated rooms had increased heart rates, elevated blood pressures and increased carbon monoxide in the blood.

 ETS aggravates allergy symptoms.
 It is generally more irritating to the respiratory tract of asthmatics and it can aggravate some asthmatic symptoms such as wheezing.

 While only a limited number of studies have looked at the possibility that exposure to ETS in the workplace may have effects on the fetus, there is some indication that non-smoking women exposed to passive smoke are 2-4 times more likely to have a baby born with a low birth weight (less than 2,500 grams or 5.5 pounds - premature birth or small for their gestational age).
 Generally speaking, babies with low birth weight have a smaller chance of survival.

 Other studies have listed effects such as congenital anomalies, longer body lengths, and smaller head circumferences.
-These babies were also found to have an increased risk of developing asthma and allergy related symptoms in childhood.
+These babies were also found to have an increased risk of developing asthma and allergy related symptoms and behavioural problems in childhood.